Skip to Content

 White bean soup is a great soup that can be frozen easily.
 The beans hold up nicely when stored properly in a refrigerator.
 Simply allow the soup to cool completely then place in hefty ziplock freezer bags.
 The soup can stay frozen forever as in like a few years. six years.

-What kind of pressure cooker do I use?
+what kind of pressure cooker do i use?

 I use the Instant Pot Duo 7 in 1.
 It serves me well as it has ample space and simple functionality with the settings.